donovanh/donovanh.github.com/_posts/2023-10-09-design-system-swift.markdown

 #### Resolve style

-In the blog post [Composable Styles in SwiftUI](https://movingparts.io/composable-styles-in-swiftui) by [Moving Parts](https://movingparts.io), an approach to resolving styles in order to apply them to components is set out.
+In the blog post [Styling Components in SwiftUI](https://movingparts.io/styling-components-in-swiftui) by [Moving Parts](https://movingparts.io), an approach to resolving styles in order to apply them to components is set out.
 A similar method can be set up to resolve the `DetailStyle` here:

 ```swift
 extension DetailStyle {